Firm Profile > King & Spalding LLP > Houston, United States

 Thought-leader Ronni Solomon leads the Atlanta-based team at King & Spalding LLP.
 The group acts as e-discovery counsel for a number of corporates involved in litigation and is often called upon for advisory work.
 Solomon serves as national e-discovery counsel to UPS, a role she has held since 2009, advising on litigation protocol, email retention, litigation hold and attorney-client privilege issues, and representing the client in various investigations and litigation.
 In another notable engagement, Rose Jones and Lisa Smith serve as national discovery counsel to Toyota Motor North America.

 King & Spalding LLP brings a 'thorough knowledge of both the commercial and regulatory aspects of the electricity sector' to its conventional power work, which is handled by the firm's government matters department.
-The DC-based team is led by 'ISO and RTO tariff expert' Neil Levy.
 Calpine and Independent Power Producers of New York are some noteworthy clients.
 A group guided by Levy advised a power generation and transmission entity on the regulatory aspects of two major transactions; one was an $825m acquisition of interest in a coal bed methane-fired facility and a hydroelectric plant, and the other the $180m sale of Columbia Energy Center to South Carolina Electric and Gas Company.
-Additionally, David Tewksbury leads a group representing multiple suppliers - among them NRG and Eastern Generation - before FERC with regard to proposed market rules changes addressing the impact of state-approved subsidies for current generation on the market.
+Additionally, the team represents multiple suppliers - among them NRG and Eastern Generation - before FERC with regard to proposed market rules changes addressing the impact of state-approved subsidies for current generation on the market.
 Tewksbury 'knows the subject matter, writes exceptionally well and works efficiently'.
-Bruce Richardson and senior associate Stephanie Lim are also recommended.
+Senior associate Stephanie Lim is also recommended.

 King & Spalding LLP assists energy companies, private equity firms and strategic investors with various transactions ranging from capital raising and finance transactions to acquisitions and dispositions.
 The department is headed in the Houston office by Scott Greer, who is supported by the co-head of the midstream segment Stuart Zisman and the co-head of the upstream segment Peter Hays.
 Significant arrivals include New York-based James Woolery from Hudson Executive Capital, and Carol Burke, Kimberlee Cagle and Susan Berry who joined from Reed Smith LLP.
 Daniel Rogers, who co-heads the LNG and gas segment, and Washington DC-based James Bowe advised Hawaii Gas on the procurement of long-term LNG supplies for import into Kaui, and the long-term chartering-in of an LNG floating storage and regasification unit.
 David Strickland joined White & Case LLP and Archie Fallon left for Willkie Farr & Gallagher LLP.